putriamaristya/cs50python/README.md

   - Object-Oriented Programming
   - Et Cetra

-Further information and details can be read [here](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python) and [here](https://cs50.harvard.edu/python/2022/).
+Further information and details on the course can be read [here](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python) and [here](https://cs50.harvard.edu/python/2022/).

 ## Probelm Set Information
 4-6 programming assignments are given for each topic in the course (as mentioned above).
 These assignments include problems that require solutions based on the topics learned in the course.
 Details of each problem set are available [here](https://cs50.harvard.edu/python/2022/psets/).